snipsco/snips-nlu/docs/source/data_model.rst

 provide some *entity resolution* such as an ISO format for a date.

 Builtin entities and their underlying extractors are maintained by the Snips team.
+You can find the list of all the builtin entities supported per language in the `Snips NLU Ontology <https://github.com/snipsco/snips-nlu-ontology>`_ repository.
+The Snips NLU uses the powerful
+`Rustling <https://github.com/snipsco/rustling-ontology>`_ library to extract builtin entities from text.

 On the other hand, entities that are declared by the developer are called *custom* entities.

 Custom Entities